 Leaving the “New World” by the process of expatriating is a complex procedure, one that requires careful planning.
 To avoid the Exit Tax and taxation pit falls, expert advice and planning is required the with investments, property and the savings held by the expat.
 Careful consideration is required to see if expatriation is the best option available to you.

 Relieve yourself of understanding the complex taxation of being residents of two countries.
-Enlist the aid of the experts at H&R Block India to ensure, your taxes are filed properly utilizing all the tax savings options available to you.
+Enlist the aid of U.S. tax experts at H&R Block India to ensure, your taxes are filed properly utilizing all the tax savings options available to you.